SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

    Swift still synthesizes an implicit getter and setter for you to provide access to the stored property's backing storage.
-   You can use ``private(set)`` and ``internal(set)`` to change the access level of this synthesized setter in exactly the same was as for an explicit setter in a computed property.
+   You can use ``private(set)`` and ``internal(set)`` to change the access level of this synthesized setter in exactly the same way as for an explicit setter in a computed property.

 The example below defines a structure called ``TrackedString``,